Welwyn Preserve

-Welwyn Preserve County Park is a 204 acre public nature reserve in Glen Cove, on the North Shore of Long Island in New York State.
+Welwyn Preserve County Park is a 204 acre public nature reserve in Glen Cove, on the North Shore of Long Island in the U.S. state of New York.

 Welwyn Preserve was originally Welwyn Estate, the estate of the industrialist Harold I. Pratt.
 The main house, Welwyn, was one of the Gold Coast Mansions.

 The Welwyn estate also includes woodland and other natural habitats, as well as part of the coast facing north onto Long Island Sound.
 The mansion is currently used as the Holocaust Memorial and Tolerance Center of Nassau County.

 History

 Welwyn was originally the estate of Harold Irving Pratt, an American oil industrialist and philanthropist who was born in 1877, and died at Glen Cove in 1939.
 Harold Pratt, the owner of Welwyn, was one of the sons of Charles Pratt, who was also an oil industrialist and was the founder of the Pratt Institute in Brooklyn, New York.

 Welwyn includes the estate's original Georgian-style mansion, which was built in 1906, and was designed by Babb, Cook & Willard.
 The home was renovated in 1920 by Delano & Aldrich.

 Pratt's wife, Harriet, was an avid horticulturist, leading to the installation of numerous greenhouses on the grounds as well as a luxury garden adjacent to the western side of the main home.